Lyrai/polynomial-computations/README.md

     $ gem install polynomial_computations

 ## Usage
+To use this gem, you need to paste following code to your source file

+    require_relative 'lexer'
+    require_relative 'parser'
+    require_relative 'simplifier'
+    require_relative 'constant_folder'
+    require_relative 'power_expander'
+    require_relative 'polynomial_composer'
+    include PolynomialComputations

+Here you can see list of functions/operations that are available

     Use 'Polynomial.calculate(variables)' to calculate polynomial by array of variables Use 'Polynomial.derivative(base)' to differentiate equation by varibable base